benbaggs46/SYSC3110_RISK/README.md

 ```
 New Game
 ```
-The game will then prompt you for the number of players you want, and then the names of those players.
+The game will then prompt you for the number of players you want, the names of those players, and whether they are human or AI players.
 After that, the game will begin at the start of the first player's turn.

 ### Deliverables:
-SYSC3110_RISK_UML - Milestone 2.png gives a detailed uml diagram
+SYSC3110_RISK_UML - Milestone 3.png gives a detailed uml diagram
 The src directory contains all the source files for the project.
 The test directory contains all the JUnit test files for the project.
 The diagram directory contains the class and sequence diagrams.